Nardo45/RapidVision/README.md

 # About RapidVision

-RapidVision is a work in progress Real-Time object detection system that would be able to recognize objects, humanoids, weapons and hopefully much more down the line.
-Work on the project began on 8/20/2024
+RapidVision is an object detection tool.
+Current features allow it to switch between different cameras connected to the device operating the tool, could potentially be used for security purposes.